gvkhna/perlbox/README.md

 > [Vagrant](http://vagrantup.com/)

 ## Installation: What do I do?

-> Make sure you have installed the Precise64 box

-	$ vagrant init hashicorp/precise64

 > Make sure you have installed the vbguest plugin if you already haven't